sathish86/artesian/index.rst

 4. $ docker-compose up

 Hopefully this will build the image and run in container, it uses postgres and python3 image and link those container using docker-compose.
 It should server the app in localhost :8000 port.
-Goto “Try these operations in this Django application:” section for more details
+Goto “Try list of operations in this Django application:” section for more details

 2. Virtual Env: